 Day 5: Sunday 19 July – Colonsay

 The next leg of our adventure sees us go to Colonsay, a gem of an island full of birdlife yet rarely visited by tourists.
-A quiet and beautiful place, with two possible anchorages so our exact itinerary will be flexible according to weather.
+A quiet and beautiful place, with two possible anchorages so our exact itinerary can be flexible according to weather.
 Colonsay offers a variety of habitats, including ancient and cultivated woodland, moorland and peat bogs, some of the finest beaches in Scotland, and the distinctive machair – a habitat unique to the Hebrides.
 We explore on foot and can expect a wealth of wildlife with vocal Chough possible, as are Twite, Stonechat, Wheatear, raptors including Merlin and an outside chance of Corncrake.
-Otter families may be observed around the seaweed covered, rugged coastline and at this time butterfly and wildflower enthusiasts will be in their element with chances of Large Heath butterfly and much to see on the machair and in boggy ground.
+Otter families may be observed around the seaweed covered, rugged coastline and butterfly and wildflower enthusiasts will be in their element with chances of Large Heath and much to see on the machair and in boggy ground.

 Day 6: Monday 20 July - Colonsay to Jura

 We leave our overnight mooring, plotting a course south-east towards our seventh island.
-Jura will soon be in sight and when we arrive off its west coast we take our time to explore, cruising first through Shian Bay where we would expect to see feeding seabirds including divers.
-Following the coast south we cut into Loch Tarbert, a large sea loch which virtually bisects Jura.
+Jura will soon be in sight and when we arrive off its west coast we take time to explore, cruising first through Shian Bay where we would expect to see feeding seabirds including divers.
+Following the coast south we cut into Loch Tarbert, a large sea-loch which virtually bisects Jura.
 Slowly the land begins to narrow as we watch the skies for both eagles, Raven and Hooded Crow, while maintaining an eye on the shoreline for summer waders, seals and Otters.
 After an enjoyable afternoon we lay anchor for the evening at a sheltered spot within the sea-loch.